Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/events/_index.md

 }]
 ```

-To be able to read this event, the authenticated party is required to have the rights for SKD/Skattmelding for the party 234234422
+To be able to read this event, the authenticated party is required to have the rights for SKD/Skattmelding for the party 234234422.
 This is something it gets throug roles for that specific application.

-The full detail for this API is described in this [issue](https://github.com/Altinn/altinn-studio/issues/4552).

 ### Adding events